ranjeetjangra/Company-Case-Study/BYJU/Analyzing ByJu's Recovery Strategies.md

 ## Buyers Persona's
 1. **UNDERPRIVILIDGED OPPORTUNISTS** : They don’t have accessto quality teachers & resources.
 Majority of this segment lives in Ruralareas.
 Spending capacities of the parents of this segment is limited
 2. **MULTITASKERS**: They pick up studies/extra subjects along withother tasks(job) or their school.
 Time is essence for them.
 They want tolearn at their own convenience and pace.
 They or their parents have highspending power.
 3. **CLASSROOM BUGS :** They prefer studying in a physical classroomenvironment with other students to unleash their competitive spirit.
-Theyare highly sociable students who wants to interact with other students.Accessibility to quality teachers and resources is not their primaryconcern.
+They are highly sociable students who wants to interact with other students.Accessibility to quality teachers and resources is not their primaryconcern.
 They are ready to spend time on travelling to physicalclassroom.
 4. **PRIVILDGED :** They or their parents have high spending power tofulfil the requirements of additional resources.
 Students in this segmentwant the best after school support available in the market.

 - Reference